A Retrospective Anthology of Poetry, Articles and Essays

 ..

 THIS WEE SCRIBBLE IS DEDICATED TO THE MEMORY OF MY DEAR RED-HEADED GRANDMOTHER ~ ADELINE WALSH WHO WAS BORN IN Co.
-MONAGHAN, IRELAND ~ I AM SO PROUD OF MY IRISH ROOTS – ONE DAY I WILL RETURN!
+MONAGHAN, IRELAND ~ I AM SO VERY PROUD OF MY IRISH ROOTS - ONE DAY I WILL RETURN!

 #Authors Note – Pretty self explanatory but I will attempt a personal review.
-I have always enjoyed listening to regional or local accents and have often used the slang of varying dialects to add character and nuance to a written piece.
+I have always enjoyed listening to regional or local accents and have often attempted to used the slang of varying dialects to add character and nuance to a written piece.
 Their unusual vowel sounds can sometimes add cadence and interesting rhyming potential.

-This piece is a cameo, an imagined thumbnail sketch of a young Irish ‘bhoy’ who has left his home and made the trip over the Irish sea on the ferry from his native and beloved Ireland to find work in this case in Edinburgh in Scotland as many young men did at times during the 19th and early in the 20th centuries in various parts of both England and Scotland.
+This piece is a cameo, an imagined thumbnail sketch of a young Irish ‘bhoy’ who has left his home and made the trip over the Irish sea on the ferry from his native and beloved Ireland to find work, in this case in Edinburgh in Scotland, as many young men did at times during the 19th and early in the 20th centuries in various parts of both England and Scotland.

 I am a writer ... a beat poet who began writing poetry way back in 1966 ... 'edenbray is born ugly, wet, covered in blood, mucous & bodily functions, the effluence of my short life' ...
 I recently published my 1st solo Anthology - the best of 60 years writing - previously I ran my own Art Supplies Store for 40 yrs before I became a full-time writer I am a Blogger who has posted 1,000 poems - available in 24 themed booklets ... please ask for details + leave a 'like' or a comment for my encouragement, thank you so much for listening - I truly value your opinion on my work ~ in fact I literally survive on your creative input ~ edenbray